Skip to main content

 When asked about beneficial professional learning for their leadership teams, principals shared clear preferences.
 Primary school principals and those in combined primary/secondary highly prioritised coaching-focused professional learning, followed by the development of specialist expertise (e.g., in literacy or instructional leadership).
 Conversely, secondary school principals and their colleagues in specialist schools preferred specialist expertise first, with coaching as their second priority.

-Related learning programs and resources
+Related programs and resources

 Find the right professional learning opportunities for your needs